MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/support.md

 ## Support Options
 1. If you are not sure how to do something in Microsoft Collaborate, review the [Documentation and Guidance](https://docs.microsoft.com/en-us/collaborate/) for the area you have questions about.
+2. If your question or issue is related to a specific program or engagement, check their support options first.
+This information is available on the program and engagement overview pages respectively.
-2. If something is not working the way you expect, check the [Troubleshooting Guide](https://docs.microsoft.com/en-us/collaborate/troubleshooting) to see if your issue is included.
+3. If something is not working the way you expect, check the [Troubleshooting Guide](https://docs.microsoft.com/en-us/collaborate/troubleshooting) to see if your issue is described.
-3. If you have a question or issue, such as getting access to specific content,  related to the specific program you are participating in, contact the program administrators.
+4. Contact support team if none of the above resolved the issue.

 ## Live Chat
 If none of the above answers your question or resolves your issue, contact Dev Center Customer Support at https://aka.ms/dcsupport.